Worksheet Week 1

 Data Set

 - We are working with the World Development Indicators this week.
 Data are taken from World Bank (2024), Boix et al. (2018), and Marshall & Gurr (2020).
-For more information on the democracy coding by Boix et al. please download the corresponding paper.
+For more information on the democracy coding by Boix et al. please download and read the corresponding paper.

 - Download the data WDI_PO12Q.csv and place it in a new working directory for this week